 - 2.5 cups canned beef broth

 - 2 bay leaves

 Sprinkle lamb shanks with salt and pepper; coat lamb with flour.
 Heat remaining 2 tablespoons olive oil in heavy large skillet over high heat.
 Working in batches, add lamb shanks to skillet and cook until brown on both sides (about 10 minutes per batch).
-Using tongs, transfer lamb shanks to Cheap china Jerseys plate.
-Add places 1 cup dry red wine to same skillet and bring to boil, scraping up any browned bits.
+Using tongs, transfer lamb shanks to plate.
+Add 1 cup dry red wine to same skillet and bring to boil, scraping up any browned bits.
 Pour into Dutch oven with onion/shallot mixture.
-Add remaining 1.5 cups of wine, canned beef broth, tomato paste, and 2 oakley outlet bay leaves.
+Add remaining 1.5 cups of wine, canned beef broth, tomato paste, and 2 bay leaves.
 Bring to a boil, stirring until tomato paste dissolves.
 Add lamb shanks, turning to coat with liquid.

 Bring mixture to a boil.
 Reduce heat, cover, and simmer until lamb is tender, turning lamb shanks occasionally (about 1.5 – 2 hours). (note: this can be prepared a day ahead – just cover and refrigerate) online pharmacy oxycontin.

 Uncover Dutch oven and boil until liquid is reduced to sauce consistency, stirring and turning lamb shanks occasionally (about 30 minutes).
-Place lamb shanks on plate (one or two per cheap jordans person) and cover with gravy.
+Place lamb shanks on plate (one or two per person) and cover with gravy.